jeremybeeman/Steganography-Join-2-Images/README.md

 ## Test Calculations

-To see the size of your image with the seeded_bitwise_8X1 method, use [this link](https://raw.githack.com/jeremybeeman/Steganography-Join-2-Images/main/resized_img_size_calc.html).
+To see the size of your image with the bitwise_8X1 and 4X1 methods, use [this link](https://raw.githack.com/jeremybeeman/Steganography-Join-2-Images/main/resized_img_size_calc.html).

 ## Options